shrawans007/data-science-students/README.md

 Similarly, the decrease in engagement among free-plan students could be **due to various factors, such as changes in the platform, competition from other platforms, or changes in the user base**.

 **Part 3: Hypothesis Testing**

 **Task 4**

 Test for Variances

 First, I must perform a **two-sample f-test for variances** to prove that assumption of unequal variances between the samples for free-plan and paid-plan subscribers:

 ![Screenshot 2025-01-07 140032](https://github.com/user-attachments/assets/430f5c6b-ced6-4d16-8b0c-f52829b5569e)

+The p-value indicates the probability of obtaining the observed f-value if the null hypothesis (equal variances) were true.
+The sample variances are not identical since the p-value in both cases is 0.

+Next, we use a left-tailed t-test assuming unequal variances for paying and free-plan students.

+**Paid-Plan Students**

+Calculate the mean, standard deviation, and sample size for paid-plan students: